-To this end, the Bank has launched a local project aiming at implementing ESG regulatory requirements.
+To this end, the Bank works at implementing ESG regulatory requirements.
 The local roadmap spans over multiple years and the implementation is supported by local and Group's business and corporate functions experts.
-Given the responsible vision of the Group and its ambitions, this project interacts closely and on a continuous basis with the Group ESG & Stewardship team, responsible for guiding the implementation of the Group's strategic ambitions.
+Given the responsible vision of the Group and its ambitions, this entails close interactions and on a continuous basis with the Group ESG & Stewardship team, responsible for guiding the implementation of the Group's strategic ambitions.
 Ongoing communication channel between Group ESG & Stewardship and Group ESG Regulatory teams ensures that relevant requirements linked to Sustainability are taken into consideration at the earliest stage whenever possible.

-Moreover, as required by CSSF Circular 21/773, the Bank integrated Sustainability considerations in its risk taxonomy, developed key risk indicators on ESG and performed an assessment on how Environmental and Climate-related risks impacted its existing risk categories.
+Moreover, as per regulatory requirements, the Bank integrated Sustainability considerations in its risk taxonomy, developed key risk indicators on ESG and performs an annual assessment on Environmental and Climate-related.